 The little splits– microcracks– are one of the significant reasons for solar component destruction and failing.

 Solar cells are made from a super-thin layer of silicon (around 150 micrometres), making them extremely fragile.
 That’s why solar components receive a durable tempered external glass covering that shields them from the atmosphere.
 Still, problems can take place, bypassing that glass covering.
 These microcracks are not visible to the human eye.

-An electroluminescence (EL) examination is called for to find microcracks in a solar cell.
+An electroluminescence (EL) examination is called for to find microcracks in solar cells.

 An installer’s body weight can cause problems if he is careless.
 Stooping or strolling on a photovoltaic panel might not break the safety glass.
 Still, it can develop small fractures in the cells beneath, triggering unnoticeable damages and also starting the downhill spiral to fading performance.
 These small splits– microcracks– are one of the main factors for solar module destruction and even failure.

 Once in a while, solar components come from the factory with microcracks.
 A reliable manufacturer that performs stringent quality assurance testing does not be ship modules with microcracks.